Qarj/WebImblaze-Selenium/README.md

 3. Open a command prompt as an administrator and issue the following command:
     ```
-    cpanm -v git://github.com/gempesaw/Selenium-Remote-Driver.git@build/master
+    cpan Selenium::Remote::Driver
     ```
-    This will install version 1.12 of Selenium::Remote::Driver which is compatible with Selenium Server Standalone 2.53.1 and also this package.
+    This will install the latest version of Selenium::Remote::Driver - 1.26 at the time of writing.

-    Do not use the latest version from CPAN - it will not work.

 4. Obtain chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/ and place it in `C:\selenium\`

-5. Optional - download selenium-server-standalone-2.53.1.jar from http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar
+5. Optional - download selenium-server-standalone-3.11.0.jar from http://selenium-release.storage.googleapis.com/3.11/selenium-server-standalone-3.11.0.jar
-and place it in `C:\selenium` (Make sure you get version 2.53.1 - not compatible with v3)
+and place it in `C:\selenium`

 	Be sure to also install the Java runtime as well - https://ninite.com/ makes this easy.